sourcec0de/kuzco-amdgpu/README.md

 > This repo is a work-in-progress and for demonstrational purposes.
 > A simple repo showcasing how to run kuzco.xyz in a docker container mounting amdgpu's rocm

+# Warning
+> Kuzco [recently announced][ban-announ] that a restart policy may result in getting your worker banned.

 # Overview
 As of 2024/06/19 the default kuzco container doesn't seem suited for AMD gpu's.